oregon coast

 Rogue River - Siskiyou National Forest

 The first, Coquille River Falls Research Natural Area near Forest Road 33, was established in the 1940s to protect virgin old-growth Port Orford Cedar groves.
-Despite their name, these trees are actually cypress and native to this region in Oregon.
+Despite their name, these trees are actually cypresses and are native to this region of Oregon.
 They can reach huge sizes like other species in the Northwest if left to grow uninterrupted.
 Many of these giants are found on the steep slopes of the Research Natural Area by bushwhacking off-trail.
 However, the trail to Coquille River Falls is also a good launching-off point for exploration.

 Coquille River Falls RNA - IMG_0983.jpeg